NicolasPerezM/covarrubiascustoms.com/src/content/sections/english/team-section.md

 ---
 enable: true # Control the visibility of this section across all pages where it is used
-title: "Our Team Behind The Studio"
+title: "The Team That Makes It Happen"

 # Set the maximum number of team members to display in this component instance
 limit: 3 # false / number